jsiek/B522-PL-Foundations/Unification.lagda.md

    provided that `f ≡ f'`.
 Otherwise report that there are no solutions.

+The rest of this Chapter defines a `unify` function that implements the algorithm of Martelli and Montanari and proves that it is correct.
-The rest of this Chapter is organized as follows.
-We first prove some properties about `unifies`, in particular, that `unifies` is reflexive, that `unifies` is preserved and reflected by substitution, and that there are no unifiers for an equation of the form `x ≐ M` when `x` occurs in `M`.
+We first prove some necessary properties about `unifies`, in particular, that `unifies` is reflexive, that `unifies` is preserved and reflected by substitution, and that there are no unifiers for an equation of the form `x ≐ M` when `x` occurs in `M`.
 Then we turn to the proof of termination of Martelli and Montanari's unification algorithm, defining a measure function and proving lemmas that show the measure decreases for each of the recursive calls.
 Those lemmas then enable the definition of the `unify` function by well-founded recursion on the measure.
-Finally, we prove that `unify` is correct, which is to say that it returns a unifier for the equations if and only if one exists.
+Finally, we prove that `unify` is correct, which is to say that `unify` is sound and complete:

+1. (Soundness) If it returns a substitution σ, then σ unifies the equations.
+2. (Completeness) If it returns `no-solution`, then there are no substitutions that unify the equations.

 ## Properties of Unifiers